ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

-This function accepts a spatial object in WKB(Well-Known Binary) format or EWKB(Extended Well-Known Binary)  format and its SRID as input and creates and outputs a LINESTRING object.
+This function accepts a spatial object in WKB(Well-Known Binary) format or EWKB(Extended Well-Known Binary)  format and its SRID as input and creates a LINESTRING object.

 This function returns NULL if the value of the WKB or the value of the SRID is NULL.